Linda R. Cronenwett, PhD, RN, FAAN Endowed Doctoral Scholarship in Nursing

 Linda R. Cronenwett, PhD, RN, FAAN

-To recognize and honor Linda Cronenwett for her 10 years of outstanding service to the School of Nursing as its fifth dean, alumni, friends, and colleagues created an endowed doctoral scholarship fund in her name.
-On July 1, 2009, Dean Cronenwett returned to the faculty ranks as professor, and she continues to lead the national Robert Wood Johnson Foundation-funded initiative to integrate quality and safety education for nurses into the undergraduate and graduate curricula nationwide.
+To recognize and honor Linda Cronenwett for her 10 years of outstanding service to the School of Nursing as its fifth dean, alumni, friends and colleagues created an endowed doctoral scholarship fund in her name.
+On July 1, 2009, Dean Cronenwett returned to the faculty ranks as professor, and, until 2012, she led the national Robert Wood Johnson Foundation-funded initiative to integrate quality and safety education for nurses into the undergraduate and graduate curricula nationwide.

 Making a Gift